parenting-elderly-ftr-1024x640.jpg

 Is there a training?
 How do I sign up?

 Hospice is regulated by Medicare, which guides how you come onto hospice as a volunteer.
-Your first step is to fill out an on-line volunteer application here.
-We will invite you to a face to face interview, where we schedule a drug screen and background check.
-Once you clear the check, you can sign up for our 16 hour training.
+Your first step is to fill out an on-line volunteer application on Kaiser’s new webpage, which you can access here: Volunteer Home

 As a KPNW volunteer, may I switch my role from Hospice to another program?